OSINT-TECHNOLOGIES/dpulse/docs/dpulse-docs/docs/getting_started.md

 ## Installation Methods

-We provide two methods to install DPULSE. **Docker is the recommended method** as it eliminates environment conflicts and uses containers for isolation.
-You can use **uv** installation method if you want to install DPULSE locally.
-This method provides installation with further virtual environment activation when you start DPULSE, so dependencies and versions conflicts won't appear.
+We provide two methods to install DPULSE-CLI. **Docker is the recommended method** as it eliminates environment conflicts and uses containers for isolation.
+You can use **uv** installation method if you want to install DPULSE-CLI locally.
+This method provides installation with further virtual environment activation when you start DPULSE-CLI, so dependencies and versions conflicts won't appear.

 ---